 In men, the amount of body hair varies greatly (see also Overview of Hair Growth Overview of Hair Growth Hair originates in the hair follicles.
-These follicles are located in the dermis, the skin layer just below the surface layer and above the subcutaneous fat.
-Hair follicles are present everywhere... read more ), but very few men are concerned enough about excess hair to see a doctor.
+These follicles are located in the dermis, which is the skin layer between the epidermis (the surface layer) and the fat layer (also called the subcutaneous... read more ), but very few men are concerned enough about excess hair to see a doctor.
 In women, the amount of hair that is considered excessive varies depending on ethnic background and culture.
 Usually, excess body hair is only a cosmetic and psychologic concern.
 However, the cause sometimes is a serious hormonal disorder, particularly in women who develop masculine characteristics (virilization).

 Hairiness can be categorized as

 Hirsutism is excessive growth of thick or dark body hair in women in locations that are more typical of male hair growth.
 Such locations include the face (on the upper lip, chin, or sideburn area), torso (around the nipples or on the chest, lower abdomen, or back), and limbs (on the shoulders or inner thighs).

 Hypertrichosis is an increase in the amount of hair anywhere on the body in either sex.
 The excess hair may grow all over the body or only in specific locations.
 The hair may be fine, light-colored, and downlike or thick, dark, and long.
 This disorder may be present at birth or develop later.

 Hair growth depends on the balance between male and female hormones.
 Male hormones stimulate the growth of thick, dark hair.
 Women normally produce small amounts of male hormones, and men produce small amounts of female hormones.